-- Overlay the most recent Forest Cover Inventory or Vegetation Resource Inventory (VRI) polygon coverage on the cruise plan map. - Identify the projected age or the age class code for each overlaying polygon.
+- Overlay the most recent Forest Cover Inventory or Vegetation Resource Inventory (VRI) polygon coverage on the cruise plan map.
+The inventory layer that best represents the population of the interior lodgepole pine in the cutting authority is to be used.
+This may include the VRI dead pine layer, which can be found in the B.C.
+Geographic Warehouse (BCGW) and can be accessed via Arc GIS.
+It is now available in MapView as well.
+The source of interior lodgepole pine ages must be indicated in the cruise plan. https://arcmaps.gov.bc.ca/ess/sv/mapview/ - Identify the projected age or the age class code for each overlaying polygon.
 The projected age can be retrieved from the Vegetation Tab in Mapview or from the licensee forest cover mapping system.
-The age class codes can be retrieved from the most recent TFL or WL inventory maps.
+The age class codes can be retrieved from the most recent TFL or WL inventory maps. - The age of each interior Lodgepole pine tree tallied in a plot is the projected age or the corresponding age of the inventory polygon in which the plot is located.